Frequently Asked Questions

 What are the health benefits of propolis?

 Propolis contains antibacterial, antiviral, antifungal, anti-inflammatory and an antioxidant properties.
-Propolis is high in vitamins and minerals, including Vitamin B1, B2, B6, C, E, and P, calcium, copper, iodine, iron, magnesium, potassium, sodium, and zinc.
 It also contains a high concentration of flavonoids, which contribute to beneficial amino acids and other compounds.
 For centuries, propolis has been used medicinally among different cultures, such as Ancient Greeks, Egyptians and Chinese.

 Taking propolis every day over a long period of time, is a great way to help support you immune system.